 Snapshot Testing

-Some people also refer to it as golden testing (the snapshot being the golden master).
-Transcript tests is a related concept, that focusses on using the external APIs only.
+Some people also refer to this as golden testing (the snapshot being the golden master).
+Transcript tests are a related concept that focus on testing only the external interface of a tool.

 #![allow(unused)]